 Cultilene feels a shared responsibility for your success.
 This is why be believe that sharing our expertise and experience with you as our customer is only natural.
 Our consultants do this on site at our customers’ locations, and we also have a highly informative website.
-This is where you can locate background information and whitepapers that provide additional information into specific topics about substrate and horticulture glass.
+This is where you can locate background information and whitepapers that provide additional information into specific topics about our high-quality products.

 Cultilene Cares: we feel a shared responsibility for your growing results and we want to achieve this together with you.
 It was this commitment that led us to develop our Smart Root Zone Management model aimed at optimizing how your crop grows.
 In this, the focus is on the root zone and root activity: one of the most important indicators of plant growth.
 Taking frequent specific measurements in the root system provides a basis for guiding the crop to optimal growth.